annemooreiowa/matchbook_test2/pages/Propoganda.md

 Matchbooks were also a common type of political campaign merchandizing.
 From local and state elections to presidential campaigns, political candidates promoted themselves on matchbook covers.

-{% include feature/image.html objectid="coll017;coll018" width="50" caption="Richard Nixon 1972 Presidential Campaign Matchbook; o	Matchbook promoting the republican candidates for the 1958 Gubernatorial and U.S.  Senate Elections in Pennsylvania. " %}
+{% include feature/image.html objectid="coll017;coll018" width="50" caption="Richard Nixon 1972 Presidential Campaign Matchbook; Matchbook promoting the republican candidates for the 1958 Gubernatorial and U.S.  Senate Elections in Pennsylvania. " %}